stifflered

 A man posts rage-bait on social media, admitting that he does it because it gets him more engagement than being authentic and kind.
 This is what I thought:

 We are the same people now that we were as children, just in older bodies and with more words to express ourselves with.
-Do you want one marshmallow now, or two marshmallows later?
+There’s a classic experiment done with children you might be familiar with: Do you want one marshmallow now, or two marshmallows later?

 Cake and Marshmallows.png

-It’s hard to quantify “later”.
-Is it near or far?
+But, it’s hard to quantify “later” as a child or as an adult.
+Is “later” near or far?
 Will we get something that satisfies our desires, or something that doesn’t even scratch the itch?
 What if the thing I get later isn’t actually enough for me?
 Won’t that mean I just wasted time waiting for it?
 I don’t want to waste time, I want what I want NOW.

-Sacrificing long-term joy for temporary satisfaction, or, at least, the hope that we’ll be temporarily satisfied.
+We eat the one marshmallow.
+Sacrificing long-term joy for temporary satisfaction, or, at least, the hope that we’ll be temporarily...

 Continue reading →